aminatabassum/ECE9309-Machine-Learning-/README.md

 # ECE9309-Machine-Learning-

- Instructions to run swin, unetr, and Unet_CNN files.
+ Instructions to run SwinUnet, UNetR, and Unet_CNN files.

  For all models, need to add the video data in a folder named 'a4c-video-dir/' as the data is too large to upload to github.